Code-Institute-Submissions/milestone-project-1_AprResub/README.md

 ```console
 git clone https://github.com/USERNAME/REPOSITORY
 ```
 7. Press Enter.
-Your local clone wi ll be created.
+Your local clone will be created.

 Further reading and troubleshooting on cloning a repository from GitHub [here](https://help.github.com/en/articles/cloning-a-repository).